petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.993,0.434]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAccelerationJerkMagnitudeTimeSeriesMean
-  -BodyAccelerationJerk - the body component of the rate of change of acceleration -Magnitude - the magnitude of this vector -TimeSeries - this variable was analysed in the time domain -Mean - the mean was taken.
+  - BodyAccelerationJerk - the body component of the rate of change of acceleration
+  - Magnitude - the magnitude of this vector
+  - TimeSeries - this variable was analysed in the time domain
+  - Mean - the mean was taken.

 ### BodyAngularVelocityMagnitudeTimeSeriesMean
 - mean of the tBodyGyroMag-mean() variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity